Having a life insurance for your child could pay dividends in the long term. To find out more about child life insurance, read on.

 - For those families that have a history of health conditions, this is reason enough to seek life insurance protection for your child.
 If you suspect that your child could have trouble finding life insurance later on as an adult because of a possible condition that would render him (or her) uninsurable, having life insurance as a child can help safeguard against that possibility.
 How?
 Since all individual life policies on children are Whole Life Policies, they last for as long as your child is alive, and don’t run out like Term Life Insurance.
 They can be increased in face value once your child turns 19, to pay out a larger death benefit, without having to go through an additional medical examination.

 - Many stories have surfaced regarding families who have spent months after the death of a child in fundraising activities to pay funeral bills, instead of grieving and coming to terms with their loss.
 And if you’re dealing with a large hospital bill, this could quickly eat into your savings, making the loss not just an emotional one, but also a financial disaster as well.
 A low-cost funeral is at least $10,000 these days.
 Do you have this amount stowed away for such an unforeseen event?
 An alternative, affordable option is to get a child rider on your existing term life insurance policies.
 Child riders are cheap, costing as little as a couple of dollars every month to cover a small death benefit that can easily pay off funeral bills.
 Some policies allow these riders to be converted into whole life policies at the age 19, without a medical examination, as a hedge against future uninsurability.

-And for more information on life insurance for children, talk to AccuQuote.
+For more information on life insurance for children, call AccuQuote today at 800-442-9899.
 We can provide quality, competitive life insurance quotes from the top-rated, brand-name insurance companies you know and trust.